20booksto50k: Then vs. Now

 If you just found me, hi, and welcome.
 Let’s keep learning together.
 And if you’ve stuck with me, thank you.
 Let’s hold each other up for the next ten years.

 I’d like to thank a lot of people who have helped me in some way, especially at the very beginning.
 They aren’t all around anymore, some taking their books down and pursuing other things.
 I’ve lost track of quite a few people who wrote under a pen name then faded away.
 You can’t keep tabs on someone who never quite existed.
-But here they are in no particular order and their Amazon links if they’re books still available:
+But here they are in no particular order and their Amazon links if their books are still available:

 Joshua Edward Smith: https://www.amazon.com/stores/Joshua-Edward-Smith/author/B0144PO138